bazarum/abadia-gym/README.md

+# this repo was moved to: https://github.com/LaAbadIAdelCrimen/abadia-gym

+** Please continue/fork/whatever there!!!!

 This repository contains a PIP package which is an OpenAI environment for simulating an environment for the AbadIA (The abbey of crime game).